 The inquest was told how a witness, who had dialled 999, begged the first fireman on the scene to help Mr Burgess but he refused because the water in the Walpole Park pond was above “ankle deep”.

-The emergency crew instead stood by and watched while waiting for a specialist water rescue team to arrive, meaning that Mr Burgess was not taken out of the lake until 28 minutes after the alarm had been raised.
+The emergency crew instead stood by and watched while waiting for a specialist water rescue team to arrive, meaning that Mr Burgess was not taken out of the lake until 28 minutes after the alarm

 He was declared dead in hospital.